Ljerson02/insta-bubbles-spa/README.md

 - Auth: Users can register using Google or email and password.
 - Post: Users can create posts, vizualize owns and the other users.

+## Technical debt
+This project was a 48-hour development challenge.
+To achieve the concept, many things were built with technical debt, including:
+- Use TS
+- Use unit test
+- Implements real likes count
+- Implements Delete user's post
+- Implements React Query